 Iowa Is About To Reshape The Presidential Race — Here's What You Need To Know

-Voting in the Democratic presidential nominating contest is about to kick off with the Iowa caucuses Monday.
+Voting in the Democratic presidential nominating contest is about to kick off Monday with the Iowa caucuses.

-The stakes are high in Iowa — the last four Democratic nominees have all won the Hawkeye state.
+The stakes are high in Iowa — the last four Democratic nominees have all won the Hawkeye State.
 But after about a year of campaigning and $50 million spent here by the candidates, the outcome is unclear.

-The pressure is on Vermont Sen. Bernie Sanders who led in the polls coming in, has drawn the biggest crowds on the ground and does incredibly well with younger voters.
+The pressure is on Vermont Sen. Bernie Sanders, who led in the polls coming in, has drawn the biggest crowds on the ground, and does incredibly well with younger voters.

 Former Vice President Joe Biden hopes to do well enough and that his base here — older voters — shows up.